diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 The ``steps`` argument is the number of simulation steps to perform per frame, and defaults to 3.
 You can set this to any positive 32-bit int.
-To increase the work done per frame, the default is 3 and not 1.
-This choice reflects possible real-world use, where we might not care about real-time simulation in a visualisation, but just use it to track progress, and thus ask the Futhark program to perform large chunks of work at a time, and update the display fairly rarely.
+To increase the work done per frame, we have set the default to 3 and not e.g. 1.
+This choice reflects possible real-world use, where we might not care about having a real-time visualisation of a simulation, but just use the visualisation to track progress, and thus ask the Futhark program to perform large chunks of work at a time, and update the display fairly rarely.

 We have also added a simple PyGame event check, so that you can close the simulation window as expected.